leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 * September 2010:  [Events on Jupiter.](http://www.bbc.co.uk/programmes/b00tnwks)  My first appearance on the BBC show alongside John Rogers, and my first opportunity to meet Sir Patrick Moore.

 ## Radio
+* BBC World Service (October 14th 2024):  Interviewed by the World Service to discuss the launch of Europa Clipper.
 * BBC Radio Cardiff Science Cafe (September 3rd 2020):  Recorded a short interview on planetary weather and Jupiter for BBC Radio Wales.
 * Juno's GRS Encounter (July 11th 2017):  Radio Interviews with BBC Radio Kent (Drivetime, 17:30) and BBC Radio Scotland (Good Morning Scotland, 06:05).
 * [Austria's Radio 4](http://fm4.orf.at/):  Reality Check:  A 10-minute radio interview about why we should be returning to the ice giants, to be aired in September 2014.
 The interview can be found [here.](http://fm4.orf.at/stories/1746343)